yiming-tang-cs/LogTranslator/README.md

 3) mvn exec:exec

+4) Install by maven generated source project

-4) Add maven dependencies on NGMON.
-You can find them [here][mvn-deps].
+5) Add maven project settings for NGMON LogTranslator in parent's pom.xml file.
+You can find them [here][mvn-settings].

+6) Recompile your application of choice (Apache Hadoop in our case)

+7) Execute hadoop job with added classpath to ngmon-logger jar.

+[How to add custom jar to MapReduce] (http://blog.cloudera.com/blog/2011/01/how-to-include-third-party-libraries-in-your-map-reduce-job/)

 #### Possible problems
  * Syntax errors complaining mainly about "diamonds" and their type mismatch.
-    * **Fix:** Make sure you compile and run with JDK 1.7 and language level is set to "Diamonds, ARM, Multicatach".
+    * **Fix:** Make sure you compile and run with JDK 1.7 and language level is set to "Diamonds, ARM, Multicatch".
 (Project settings in your IDE)

  * [WARNING] bad version number found in .m2/repository/org/aspectj/aspectjrt/1.7.2/aspectjrt-1.7.2.jar expected 1.6.11 found 1.7.2
     * **Fix:** Change in "aspectj-maven-plugin" artifact .m2/repository/org/codehaus/mojo/aspectj-maven-plugin/1.4/aspectj-maven-plugin-1.4.pom.xml file version